 This powerful metaphor captures a profound truth about our existence.
-Carl Sandburg – Poetry and Literature (Poet Laureate) We often think of money as our most valuable asset.
+Carl Sandburg – Poetry and Literature (Poet Laureate) – articulated a perspective that challenges how we value our most precious resource.
+We often think of money as our most valuable asset.
 However, this quote suggests a different perspective.
 It frames time not just as a resource, but as the fundamental currency of our lives.
 Unlike money, you cannot earn more time.
 Once you spend a moment, it is gone forever.
 This realization carries immense weight.
 It forces us to confront how we allocate our days, hours, and minutes.
+Understanding the “time is the coin of your life. it is the only coin quote origin” helps us appreciate why this message resonates so deeply across generations.
 The quote serves as a crucial reminder to be intentional with our most precious, non-renewable asset.

 The Mysterious Origin of a Timeless Quote